FlorisHendriks/auto-start-stop-eduVPN/README.md

 ### Untrusted network
 Lastly, the Windows built-in VPN can detect if the network is trusted or not.
 Windows retrieves a list of DNS suffixes and checks if it matches the network name of the physical interface connection profile.

-It can be useful to implement this in eduVPN,

 ## Split tunneling
 We can define a lot of triggers (e.g. for a specific application, a set of DNS queries, detect if we are on corporate network) to start and stop eduVPN.
 But in order to realize this we need to monitor quite a lot from the client computer.
 We wonder if this is feasible and if virus scanners will not obstruct this implementation.
 Instead of using triggers to determine when we start or stop the VPN we can take a different technical path.
 Using split tunneling, we can specify what network traffic goes via the VPN tunnel and what traffic does not.